usmanmusa1920/dotfiles/README.md

 # Dotfiles and system customisation

-How I customise my system `Linux Mint` environment (terminal, vs-code, browser, desktop, etc) as I am a developer
+How I customise my system `Linux Mint` environment (terminal, vs-code, browser, desktop, etc) as I am a developer, while for `MacOS` it is located in `MacOS-dotfiles` directory of this repository.

 ## Extensions